jneidel/jneidel.com/content/review/neurostreams/index.md

 Sturm und Drang :thunder_cloud_and_rain:
 {{</button>}}

-This track get me going.
+It functions like coffee, giving me a boost of energy.
+I never drank coffee regularly and the same applies to this track.
+I don't use it on a regular basis.
+It's tool I have with me, for the times when I need a little push, when I otherwise wouldn't want to move.

 ### Falling asleep

 Sometimes you just can't fall asleep.
 For whatever reason.
+Because you're excited about a trip, you slept during the day or your thoughts are keeping you up.

-Not being able to sleep is hurting your recovery and hurts your performance the day after.
+Not being able to sleep is hurts your recovery and your performance the next day.

-This is the most effective way I've found to addressing that problem.
-All other solutions (writing down your thoughts, sleep drink, get up and doing something else and then returning, etc.) are just hacks in comparison.
+These tracks can help you to fall asleep or even force you to.

 #### The tracks